How to maintain a healthy work-life balance

 It is no good sitting at your desk for 12 hours a day looking at your screen waiting for the next spurt of motivation.
 Your focus is imperative to your success and no one can stay focused for 12 hours straight without a break!
 So try changing your environment even if its just going for a walk at lunch – you will feel a lot better for it and your productivity and performance levels will rocket.

 Working all the time will eventually burn you out, and lead to you feeling poorly or run down.
 Regardless of how much you value your job, it is crucial to take care of yourself in the process.
 If you are not feeling 100% or are exhausted from the long hours, your performance and productivity will inevitably drop.

 We all have busy days, but that’s no excuse to push your health aside.
-Always try to eat healthy, drink lots of water and exercise when possible (even if its just moving around the office) every little helps!
+Always try to eat healthy, drink lots of water and exercise when possible (even if its just a daily walk or bike ride) every little helps!

 We hope these simple steps help get you on the right path for having a better work – life balance!
-Remember, you are not alone so if you are feeling overwhelmed or unhappy, speak up and seek help.
+Remember, you are not alone and times are very hard, so if you are feeling overwhelmed or unhappy, speak up and seek help.